RasmusLaitilaHAMK/OpenML/ReadMe.txt

-# Chnage export.py to be like this and Run after that.
+# Change export.py to be like this and Run after that.

 #!/usr/bin/env python
 # Copyright (c) Meta Platforms, Inc. and affiliates.